bookofquantum/BOQ/photons/Qubitron/Fabrication.md

-# **APD selection** is foundational to waveguide integration, let’s start with **APD selection criteria for PhotoniX**, then move into integration techniques.
+# **APD selection** is foundational to waveguide integration, let’s start with **APD selection criteria for Qubitron**, then move into integration techniques.

 ---

-### **APD Selection Criteria for PhotoniX**
+### **APD Selection Criteria for Qubitron**
-Since PhotoniX is a quantum system, the APD must meet strict performance requirements.
+Since Qubitron is a quantum system, the APD must meet strict performance requirements.
 Here are the key selection factors:

 #### **1. Wavelength Sensitivity**
 - The APD must be optimized for **1550 nm**, as that’s our waveguide operating wavelength.
 - **Silicon APDs** are efficient in the **visible to near-infrared (400–1000 nm)** range but have poor response at 1550 nm.
 - **InGaAs APDs** are the best choice for 1550 nm, offering high quantum efficiency (~80%).
-- Alternative: **SNSPDs (Superconducting Nanowire Single-Photon Detectors)** offer near-100% detection efficiency but require cryogenic cooling, so they are less practical for room-temperature PhotoniX operation.
+- Alternative: **SNSPDs (Superconducting Nanowire Single-Photon Detectors)** offer near-100% detection efficiency but require cryogenic cooling, so they are less practical for room-temperature Qubitron operation.

 #### **2. Single-Photon Sensitivity**
-- PhotoniX requires **single-photon counting**, meaning the APD should have **Geiger-mode operation** capability.
+- Qubitron requires **single-photon counting**, meaning the APD should have **Geiger-mode operation** capability.
 - InGaAs **avalanche photodiodes (SPADs)** can be operated in **Geiger mode**, allowing high-sensitivity single-photon detection.

 #### **3. Dark Count Rate (DCR)**